XHPA-FM

 XHPA-FM is a radio station on 93.7 FM in Acapulco, Guerrero, Mexico.
-It is operated by Grupo Radio Visión and carries a grupera format known as La Ke Buena.
+It is owned by Grupo Radiorama and operated by Grupo Radio Visión as La Más Picuda with a grupera/tropical format.

 History

 XHPA received its concession on August 15, 1969.

 Starting January 3, 2022, the four Radiorama stations in Acapulco (XHKOK, XHCI, XHNS, and XHPA) were leased to a new operator, Grupo Radio Visión.
 XHPA took on La Ke Buena format from Radiópolis.

+On April 1, 2024, Grupo Radio Visión dropped all Radiópolis formats.
+XHPA continued in the grupera format and rebranded as La Más Picuda.